kos-lang/kos/doc/design.md

     const function_prototype = lang.function.prototype;
     const object_prototype   = lang.object.prototype;

+`lang.object.prototype` is an indirect prototype for all types of objects.
-Most of the above objects have `lang.object.prototype` as their prototype, except integer and float prototype, which have number prototype as their common prototype:
+In addition to that, integer and float objects also have a common prototype:

     const number_prototype   = lang.number.prototype;